ethandgoodhart/macos-autorespond/README.md

 `pip3 install -r requirements.txt`

-Run the script like this
+Then, run the script like this

 `python3 bot.py "YOUR_OPENAI_KEY_HERE"`